 The gap in value between women and men has never been greater

-As of September 2020, private individuals have had a reduction in value of -1% since December 2019.
+since December 2019.
 The largest decline in value so far in 2020 was from February to March, where the reduction corresponded to just over NOK 14.5 billion.
-Large parts of this reduction have recovered in recent months, and the value is approaching the same level as the beginning of the year.
+Large parts of this reduction have recovered in recent months, and by yearend, the values are at a higher level than in the start of the year.
+The largest value increase occurred in November, which amounted to almost NOK 16 billion.

-Historically, men hold a larger share of the values on Oslo Stock Exchange compared to women, and although the number of female investors is now at a record high level, women hold a smaller share (21%) of the value than they have had before.
-This means that the gap in value between women and men is constantly growing and as of September 2020, men are currently holding more than 63 billion more than women in terms of the values on Oslo Stock Exchange.
+Historically, men hold a larger share of the values on Oslo Stock Exchange compared to women, and although the number of female investors now is at a record high level, women hold a smaller share (20%) of the value than they have had before.
+This means that the gap in value between women and men is constantly growing and as of December 2020, men are currently holding over NOK 77 billion more than women in terms of the values on Oslo Stock Exchange.

-“Did you know that the only private investors with an decrease in value on their holdings in the period from December 2019 to September 2020, were men living on Svalbard?”
+“Did you know that the only private investors which had a decrease in value compared to December 2019 was women living in Rogaland and men living on Svalbard?”

 A wave of young investors hits Oslo Stock Exchange

-The younger age groups on Oslo Stock Exchange have almost doubled in number in the last 12 months.
-This also is reflected in the average age, where in the last 5 years there has been a reduction in age for Norwegian private individuals of 4.2 and 4.4 years for women and men, respectively.
-In the last 12 months alone, this change amounts to 3.4 and 2.9 years for women and men.
+The younger age groups on Oslo Stock Exchange have almost doubled in number the last 12 months.
+This increase also affects the average age, where in the last 5 years there has been a 4.6 years age reduction, for Norwegian private individuals, for both genders.
+In the last 12 months alone, this reduction amounts to 3.5 and 3.0 years for women and men, respectively.
 The largest reduction in average age (1.2 years) was at the beginning of the COVID-19 crisis (March 2020).

 In the last 12 months, the average age of private investors on the Oslo Stock Exchange has been reduced by more than 3 years.
+It has never been n the last 12 months, the average age of private investors on the Oslo Stock Exchange has been reduced by more than 3 years.
 It has never been as low as it is now.

-For both women and men, only the younger age groups have experienced an increase in value in their holdings in September, compared to December 2019.
+For both women and men, all age groups experienced a value increase in their holdings in December 2020, compared to December 2019.

 Do you know your investors and their trading habits?